joedicastro/dotfiles/vim/README.md

 ### Menu

-- *Execute SQL* allows us to write a SQL statement and execute it in the the current database.
+- *Execute SQL* allows us to write a SQL statement and execute it in the current database.

 - *Execute SQL (with limit of n rows)* same as above, but allow to limit the